 - Innovative technologies transforming the sector, such as BIM and the digitisation of construction

 - Flattening construction’s discontinuous demand cycles through increased productivity

 CCI aims to build capacity among SMEs in the construction sector to ensure they can maintain their competitiveness, internationalise their businesses, and improve their productivity.

-CCI governance structure consists of a cluster (outreach) manager, an industry chair and a steering committee representing the industry, academia and government.
-The founding steering committee and chair will be selected from influential construction sector players.
+CCI’s governance structure consists of a cluster manager, an industry chair and a steering committee representing the industry, academia and government.
+The founding steering committee and chair have been selected from influential construction sector players.
 As the cluster matures, these governing functions will be nominated by and from within the membership.